 | Free trial | First month free, no card | Plus plan with limits | Free plan | Free trial | Free plan |

-A decision shortcut
+A quick decision shortcut

 The intersection of "personal Notion + Meet + Teams + client meetings + no bots + recording in the same app" is only fully solved by Qureco.